RonenNess/Shaku/README.md

 await Shaku.assets.waitForAll();
 ```

-Just keep in mind that using assets before they are ready may cause undefined behavior.
-You can test asset validity with `asset.valid`.
+Just keep in mind that using an asset before its ready may cause undefined behavior and exceptions.
+To check if an asset is loaded and valid, you can use `asset.valid`.

-### Load Sound
+### Load a Sound

 To load a sound asset: